Lucinda Davis (actress)

 Lucinda Davis (born July 14, 1981) is a Canadian actress.
 She starred in the role of Tanya Panda on the Canadian youth television series Radio Active.

 Davis voiced Layla and Digit in the English version of Winx Club made by Cinélume, the Concubine in the 2008 video game Prince of Persia and Sophie in the English version of Snowtime!.
 She also played the character 'Major Jones' in the miniseries XIII: The Conspiracy which was released in France in 2008 and in the United States in 2009.
-Davis is also a theater actress and in 2015 was nominated for a Montreal English Theatre Award for her performance in Random.
+Davis is also a theatre actress and in 2015 was nominated for a Montreal English Theatre Award for her performance in Random.